 What was the attitude of Jesus?
-Someone said recently that they thought Jesus’ vibe was 100%.
+Recently, someone said they thought Jesus’ vibe was 100%.
 Jesus’ attitude or vibe comes down to service.
-The Bible tells us in Matthew 20:28 that, “The Son of Man didn’t come to be served but to serve others.”
+The Bible tells us in Matthew 20:28 that “The Son of Man didn’t come to be served but to serve others.”
 Everything Jesus did was in an attitude of service.
 You were made to serve God.
 But how do you do that?
 Well, it really comes down to our attitude.

 When I was a kid, I remember pulling up to church with my mom to see my dad wearing a fluorescent vest and glow stick in hand.
-He had arrived to church early, so that he could help in the parking lot.
-Seeing my big-strong dad serving people left an impression on me that I will never forget.
-My dad had humbled himself from a leader in his career field to wearing a vest and becoming a parking lot attendant.
+He had arrived at church early to help in the parking lot.
+I was observing my big-strong dad serving people left an impression on me that I will never forget.
+My dad had humbled himself from being a leader in his career field to wearing a vest and becoming a parking lot attendant.

 If you’re too big to serve, you’re too small to lead.

 If you want to lead, you first need to check your attitude and see if it aligns with the humble attitude of Christ.